seznam/slo-exporter/README.md

 To see some real use-cases and examples you can look at the [examples/](examples).

 ## Operating
-Some advices on operating the slo-exporter, debugging and profiling can be found here [docs/operating.md](docs/operating.md)
+Some advices on operating the slo-exporter, debugging and profiling can be found here [docs/operating.md](docs/operating.md).

+Please note that features marked as *Experimental* are not considered stable and may be removed or changed even in [minor or patch release](https://semver.org/).

 ## Community
 * Slack: [#slo-exporter](https://join.slack.com/t/slo-exporter/shared_invite/zt-mnqxqv1s-1zaJtDiYbuVoOCCAMQi4Kg)